askb/releng-packer-action/docs/BASTION_CLOUD_INIT.md

 With IP forwarding enabled, the bastion can:

-- Route traffic to VexxHost internal network
+- Route traffic to OpenStack internal network
 - Act as SSH jump host for Packer builds
 - Forward connections to build target instances